Vyral/krissy-mireles/_posts/2020-06-15-q-what-is-our-give-back-program.md

 During July, if you contact us and schedule a listing appointment to talk about what you can get for your house on the market, and say “Promo code: give back” we’re going to give back to you.
 These have been challenging times, so we want to give back to our clients. **You don’t necessarily have to be in need.** We speak to buyers, sellers, renters, and investors, and some people’s lives haven’t been affected much, but others are losing jobs, getting their hours cut, and having to relocate.&nbsp;

 We’re taking this case by case, and we want to hear your story.
 We want to find what the best fit is to give back to you.
-Some of the things we may do include discounting the listing commission or paying for a pre-listing home inspection, which will help you prepare your home for the market.
-So **if selling your property is something you’ve been thinking about, reach out to us today** so you can be entered into our Give Back Program.&nbsp;
+Some of the things we may do include discounting the listing commission or paying for a pre-listing home inspection, which will help you prepare your home for the market. **If selling your property is something you’ve been thinking about, reach out to us today** so you can be entered into our Give Back Program.&nbsp;

 {% include pullquote.html %}